 Our remit is to bring the best of traditional and contemporary Arab arts and culture to diverse audiences here in the UK and internationally.
-We are proud to collaborate with an incredibly diverse range of artists through our work, which includes black artists who are from or have heritage in the Middle East and North Africa*, who face discrimination at home and abroad.
-We are asking how we can build upon the work we do to actively fight racism and anti-blackness in the UK, the Arab world, and anywhere our work reaches.
-We have set up a team within our board whose active role is to ensure our festival is continually thinking about and acting on these questions, not just now but into the future.
+We are proud to collaborate with a diverse range of artists through our work, which includes black artists who are from or have heritage in the Middle East and North Africa, who face discrimination at home and abroad.

-Below is a list of articles that we have found interesting both in articulating our own experiences as well as helping us learn and further our understanding:
+LAAF staff and board members developed a reading list based around racial justice, consisting of articles that we have found interesting both in articulating our own experiences as well as helping us learn and further our understanding.
+This will continue to expand over the coming months:

 Anti-Blackness In The Arab World And The Violence That Doesn’t Get A Hashtag